 The Colorado Court of Appeals issued its opinion in People v.
-Chase on Thursday, March 14, 2013.
+Zapata on Thursday, May 19, 2016.

 Defendant’s ex-girlfriend claimed the owner of the convenience store at which she worked had sexually harassed her, including grabbing her crotch, buttocks, and breasts.
 Defendant and his friend of six months, Murillo, went to the convenience store late one night, and Murillo quickly walked behind the counter and stabbed the owner’s son with a knife.
 A high-quality surveillance video showed the ensuing struggle, with Defendant watching from the other side of the counter.
 When the owner’s son began hitting Murillo on the head with a hammer, he pleaded with Defendant for help, and Defendant turned and ran.

 Defendant was charged with conspiracy to commit first degree murder, attempted first degree murder, and first degree assault.
 Murillo, who suffered permanent brain damage as a result of the incident, was charged separately.
 He pleaded guilty in his case and testified at Defendant’s trial, remarking that he was testifying against Defendant because Defendant had left him at the store to die.
 The jury found Defendant guilty of attempted second degree murder and first degree assault.

 He appealed, contending the district court erred by not requiring the prosecution to disclose statements Murillo made during competency evaluations in his separate trial and by admitting res gestae evidence of defendant’s controlling and threatening behavior with his ex-girlfriend.
 The court of appeals found no error.
 As to the competency evaluations, the district court ruled that Defendant was not entitled to them as a matter of law, and the court of appeals agreed.
 The court noted that Murillo had a valid privilege that he did not waive.
 The court further found that Defendant’s Confrontation Clause rights did not trump Murillo’s privilege.